Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/syncing-accounts.markdown

 NetNewsWire will then add the account and sync your feeds.

-You can find the sync account feeds in the NetNewsWire sidebar, after Smart Feeds and any On My Mac feeds.
+You can find the sync account feeds in the NetNewsWire sidebar, under Smart Feeds and any On My Mac feeds.

 Changing synced account information